-$$EF{energy} = \sum{c=1}^{c=n} \{ (DP{c,n}) + (IM{c,n}) - (EX{c,n}) \} \times \frac{CSF}{C \text{ to CO2 ratio}} \times EQF{c,n} \times IYF{c,n}$$ (2)
+$$EF{energy} = \sum{t}^{n} \left[\{ (P) + (IM) - (EX) \} \times \frac{CSF}{C \text{ to } CO2 \text{ ratio}} \times EQF \times IYF \right]$$ (2)

-Where EF{energy} denotes the hypothetical energy land area required for a studied grain crop (c) in a certain year (n).
-DP indicates domestic production of the grain in tonnes (t).
-IM and EX refer to the amount of imports and exports respectively.
+Where EF{energy} denotes the hypothetical energy land area required for a studied grain crop (n) in a certain year (t).
 The variable CSF represents the carbon sequestration factor which needs to be divided by the carbon to carbon dioxide ratio to achieve the yield factor.
-IYF is the inter-temporal yield factor whereas EQF refers to the conversion factor. c=n denotes the number of grain crops accounted for in the calculation and produced in Australia.

-A moderate amount of the literature (see Table 2) revealed the amount of energy needed for the lifecycle of the studied commodity and converted the energy into CO_2e^7 .
+A moderate amount of the literature revealed the amount of energy needed for the lifecycle of the studied commodity and converted the energy into CO_2e^5 .
 For example, Bradbear and Sharon (2011) showed 1 tonne of wheat creates 304 kg CO2e in the atmosphere during the production process.
 Now we need the YF to convert this emission amount into carbon intake area.

 GFN represents the annual carbon uptake of 1 hectare of world-average forest.
 It was calculated by the carbon sequestration rate (0.97) divided by the ratio of carbon to carbon dioxide (0.27).
-So the YF will be 0.97/0.27 or 3.59 i.e. 1 hectare of world-average forest can absorb 3.59 tonnes of CO2e from the atmosphere annually.

-By multiplying the tonnes of CO_2 produced by the amount absorbed by each hectare, we find that it would take (304/1000)/3.59=1.09 hectares of forest to absorb 1 tonne of CO_2 produced during wheat production.
+So the YF will be 0.97/0.27 or 3.59 i.e. 1 hectare of world-average forest can absorb 3.59 tonnes of CO2e from the atmosphere annually.By multiplying the tonnes of CO2 produced by the amount absorbed by each hectare, we find that it would take (304/1000)/3.59=1.09 hectares of forest to absorb 1 tonne of CO2 produced during wheat production.
 However, this 1.09 hectares refers to the required forest area.
 To create an ecological footprint, the figure needs to be presented in gha using the conversion factor given by GFN.
-Using the conversion factor (hectare to global hectare), we find that 1 hectare of forest is equal to 1.26 gha or world-average productivity.
+Using the conversion factor (hectare to the global hectare), we find that 1 hectare of forest is equal to 1.26 gha or world-average productivity.